 Apple Pay support continues to spread, both to more U.S. retailers and to more countries.
 But still, it’s not yet so commonplace that you can just assume you’re going to be able to pay with your iPhone anywhere you go.

-With the upcoming Apple Card, the 2 percent cash back rate is predicated on paying with Apple Pay, so finding retailers that accept it is going to be more important than ever.
+Apple Card, the 2 percent cash back rate is predicated on paying with Apple Pay, so finding retailers that accept it is going to be more important than ever.

 Fortunately, there’s an easy way to see if you can pay with your iPhone at that store, restaurant, or other retailer: just check Apple Maps.